ElonMuskOfficial-NotHugo/ElonMuskOfficial-NotHugo/README.md

 **My Tech-Stack**

 *These are the primary technologies I have been using since the start of my coding career in September 24', however I am consistently working to improve this.
-My current challenge is to learning the react framework and using it to code a teaching assistant for Le Wagon lecturers.
+My current challenge is coding a teaching assistant application for Le Wagon lecturers.

 Front-end